-We will need to successfully complete clinical trials in order to obtain FDA approval to market SGT-001, SGT-003 or our other product candidates.
+We will need to successfully complete clinical trials in order to obtain FDA approval to market SGT-001, SGT-003 or other future product candidates.
 We have limited experience in preparing, submitting and prosecuting regulatory filings, and have not previously submitted a biologics license application, or BLA, for any product candidate.
 We cannot be sure that submission of an IND will result in the FDA allowing clinical trials to begin or to begin as proposed, or that, once begun, issues will not arise that suspend or terminate such clinical trials.
 Carrying out later-stage clinical trials and the submission of a successful BLA is a complicated process.
 This may be particularly true for design of a pivotal trial for the treatment of Duchenne as the FDA has not given clear guidance as to the necessary endpoints for approval of a treatment for Duchenne.
-In addition, we cannot be certain how many clinical trials of SGT-001, SGT-003 or our other product candidates will be required or how such trials should be designed.
-Consequently, we may be unable to successfully and efficiently execute and complete necessary clinical trials in a way that leads to BLA submission and approval of SGT-001, SGT-003 or our other product candidates.
+In addition, we cannot be certain how many clinical trials of SGT-001, SGT-003 or other future product candidates will be required or how such trials should be designed.
+Consequently, we may be unable to successfully and efficiently execute and complete necessary clinical trials in a way that leads to BLA submission and approval of SGT-001, SGT-003 or other future product candidates.
 We may require more time and incur greater costs than our competitors and may not succeed in obtaining regulatory approvals of product candidates that we develop.
-Failure to commence or complete, or delays in, clinical trials, could prevent us from or delay us in commercializing SGT-001, SGT-003 and our other product candidates.
+Failure to commence or complete, or delays in, clinical trials, could prevent us from or delay us in commercializing SGT-001, SGT-003 and other future product candidates.

 In the past, we have made changes to the IGNITE DMD protocol, and these changes, and any other such changes that may be made in the future, may impact our development timeline and result in increased costs and expenses.
+While enrollment has concluded in IGNITE DMD, we will continue monitoring dosed patients for five years post-treatment.